haroldtreen/haroldtreen.github.io/_drafts/two-months-of-tech-interviews.md

 > Company A is really cool, but I'll have to move so far.
 Company B is smaller, but in a better city.
 How do I choose??

 I don't plan on moving again for a while, so it was a big decision.
-The factors that lead me to choose Squarespace:
+The factors that led me to choose Squarespace:

 - Well established company with a good reputation.
 - Team with a bunch of friendly people and interesting projects.